ibm-cloud-docs/openshift/odf-virt-performance.md

    ```
    {: pre}

-2. Locate the relevant entry in the `storageDeviceSets` section, and add or update the `resources` field with values that are appropriate for your workload.
-The following partial example shows the `resources` section for one `storageDeviceSets` entry.
-This example sets a limit of 4 CPUs and 24 Gi of memory, and a request of 2 CPUs and 24 Gi of memory:
+2. In the relevant `storageDeviceSets` entry, add or update the `resources` field.
+The following partial example sets a limit of 4 CPUs and 24 Gi of memory, and a request of 2 CPUs and 24 Gi of memory:

    ```yaml
    storageDeviceSets: